terschure/reimagined-lamp/PROCESS.md

 # Day 9
 Restructured the interaction.js file to cope with filtering nodes and links.
 Added interactive element of double-click to highlight a species with its interactions.
 Also made a start with making a radial layout.
 ![](doc/hardcodedFilter&InteractiveHighlight.png)

+# Day 10
+Fine-tuned the interactive highlight to also show the linked nodes, but spend most of my time figuring out how to create a working filtering system that updates the nodes and links in the graph according to selected checkboxes.
+Did not succeed yet.
+I did decide that I also want a legend and a small window with some details on the selected species; perhaps via eol.org as the dataset I'm using already works with their id codes.